Last updated: March 11, 2021

 No matter if you have a shower curtain or not, they are going to splash and the floor is going to be flooded.

-All bubble baths are restricted to days when I know I can spare the extra time to cleaning up after them!
+All bubble baths are restricted to days when I know I can spare the extra time to clean up after them!

 If you have the luxury of decorating the bathroom just for kids, you could indulge in kid-size bath fixtures.
 Do away with step stools and plastic add-on toilet seats.